zhangyazhong/Hummingbird/README.md

 }
 ```

-The steps to create an container object is very simple:
+The steps to create a container object is very simple:

 ```java
 CSVTableContainer<String, String, ResultUnit> csvTableContainer =
         new CSVTableContainer<>("time", String.class, String.class, ResultUnit.class);
 ```

 Notice, you need to specify generic types explicitly to make parser work.
-Then fill up some data cells:
+Then fill up with some data cells:

 ```java
 csvTableContainer.push("2:00", "result_1", new ResultUnit(2.5, 0.3));